Fardin96/white-room/README.md

 HOW TO USE:
 1. Go to .firebaserc.
-2. replace The string following given instructions.
+2. Replace The string following given instructions.